tjoyjoseph/CocktailLookUpService/README.md

 ### Submission notes

-You can just submit a PR here, create a private repo for free on [GitLab](https://www.gitlab.com) or [Bitbucket](https://bitbucket.org/), or just send us the repo by email.
+You can just submit a PR here, create a private repo, or just send us the repo by email.
 Whatever you prefer.

 ---